 Plan my trip using Airbnb

 Let’s jump into Airbnb where we’re gonna find a place to stay.
-Airbnb is one of many Vacation Planner in the market.
+Airbnb is one of the many available Vacation Planner in the market.
 Hopefully you already made a decision about the dates.
 It’s pretty straightforward to use Airbnb.

-The for using Airbnbs to plan my trip is to zoom into each metro station on the Line we already picked.
+The trick for using Airbnbs to plan my trip is to zoom into each metro station on the Line we already picked.
 I’ve already done my research and I want to stay along the M1 Line (La Défense – Château de Vincennes).
 In Paris it will be on of those arrondissements “1th, 2nd 4th and 8th Arrondissement” I have a lot of options.

 Basically, on Airbnb, I’m gonna start going into each metro station on that line and looking in the immediate of the apartments there.
 Normally, I would click on the cheap options, look through the photos, “Do I like this?”.
 Maybe.
 Then open ones that are interesting on a new tab.